DenyT17/Weather-Classification/README.md

 ## Description ❔❓

-In this project I use images depicting weather phenomena to image classification.
+In this project I use images depicting weather phenomena to classifier image phenomena on it.
 I use TensorFlow and EfficientNet(B0 - B4) to  pretrained models.

 When I will add few new classes and evaluate accuracy will be satisfactory, I will want to predict weather phenomena in images from YouTube videos which showing the landscape.